EarlJr53/earljr53.github.io/_pages/projects.md

 ### **Public Interest Technology**

+Olin PInT: We are a community of students learning how to serve the public interest by creating an engineering practice that centers care, equity, and a critical understanding of the systemic injustices that our work seeks to address.

 #### **Out Maine - Educational Video Game (Fall 2021)**

 Served as project manager for a group collaborating with the youth LGBTQ+ advocacy organization Out Maine.
 The group is working on building an educational video game to introduce children and teens to people of different identities.